markhj/rust-config-reader/readme.md

 ````

 ## Usage
-Import the ``read`` method, in order to retrieve the parsed ``Config`` struct, which
+Use the ``read`` function to retrieve the parsed ``Config`` struct, which
-is the object you'll interact with, in order to get configuration items.
+is the object you'll interact with to get configuration items.

 ````rust
 use rust_config_reader::read;